You can find 3D models of Asteroidea here.

 'Starfish Walking on the Beach' by: Zeb Hallock (YouTube).

 At the end of each arm (or, ray) is an eye spot that can sense changes in light (photoreception).
-A sea stars tube feet can also sense or 'taste' chemicals (chemoreception), water currents, and feel objects around them (mechanoreception).
-Their tube feet are the most sensitive parts of of their bodies.
-Some sea cucumbers have specialized tube-feet solely for the purpose of sensing their next meal.
+A sea star’s tube feet can also sense or 'taste' chemicals (chemoreception), water currents, and feel objects around them (mechanoreception).
+Their tube feet are the most sensitive parts of their bodies.

-Most sea stars move very slowly, but time-lapse videos reveal their paths in fast-forward fashion (see below).
+Most sea stars move slowly, but time-lapse videos reveal their paths in fast-forward fashion (see below).

 'Are starfish polite?
 Time lapse footage reveals amazing behavior!' by: Jonathan Bird's Blue World (YouTube).